 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'When do women go through menopause?', 'Can you get pregnant while going through menopause?', 'Can you get pregnant with donor eggs after menopause?', 'What is the male version of menopause?', 'What AMH level indicates menopause?' and 'Is it normal to have ovarian pain during menopause?'.
+FAQs from users: 'What is hormone replacement therapy in menopausal women?', 'When do women go through menopause?', 'Can you get pregnant while going through menopause?', 'Can you get pregnant with donor eggs after menopause?', 'What is the male version of menopause?', 'What AMH level indicates menopause?' and 'Is it normal to have ovarian pain during menopause?'.